Where Does Stablecoin Yield Come From?

 When demand for stablecoins is high, borrowers and traders are willing to pay more to access them.
 When demand is low, rates fall.

 There are no fixed returns.
-Yields move because this is a real market.
+Stablecoin yields move because this is a real market.

 This is not staking.
 You’re not securing a network.